f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     Commit complete.
     appliance-1(config)#

-Setting up SNMP can de done from the CLI by enabling an SNMP community.
+Setting up SNMP can de done from the CLI by enabling the Public SNMP community.
 Below is an example of enabling SNMP monitoring at the F5OS layer.
 F5OS only supports read-only access for SNMP monitoring.

 .. code-block:: bash